JChua03/Cyclistic/README.md

 Data license: [License for Cyclistic](https://www.divvybikes.com/data-license-agreement)

-Data is organized monthly.

-Inside the data, it is broken down into multiple columns which are:
+The data is organized monthly and broken down into multiple columns which are:

 |Column 		| Explaination						|
 | --------------------- |-------------------------------------------------------|